Wilky2/KubernetesSubmissions/ping-pong-app/README.md

-# Log Output App
+# Ping Pong App

-A Spring Boot application that generates a random string on startup, stores this string into memory, and outputs it every 5 seconds with a timestamp.
+Application that simply responds with &quot;pong 0&quot; to a GET request

 ---